ambrosus/ambrosus-bridge/manual-deploy.md

 During installation you will be prompted to enter your ambrosus and ethereum private keys and token issued by bridge developers.

 Also you can pass `STAGE` env variable to run the relay on `dev`, `test` or `prod` environment. `prod` is set by default.
+Also you can pass `NO_DOCKER_INSTALL` env variable with any value to bypass docker installing.

 ##### Untrustless